-All charges for each semester are due and payable at the time of registration unless a deferred payment plan is approved by the Business Office.
-To complete the registration process, students are responsible for paying 80% of their total semester bill.
-The 80% can be satisfied through financial aid proceeds and/or payment by certified check, cashier's check, American Express, Discover, MasterCard, Visa, money order, or online.
-If the student has an outstanding balance at the conclusion of the registration process, he/she is offered the option of enrolling in the deferred payment plan program.
+All charges for each semester are due and payable at the time of registration unless enrolled in an automatic deferred payment plan (PPP).
+To complete the registration process, students are responsible for paying 80% of their total semester's tuition and fees.
+The 80% can be satisfied through financial aid proceeds and/or payments.
+The remaining 20% can be placed on an automatic payment plan (DPP).